NBA Playoff Advisory - KTVZ

 — Western Conference series previews

-— Western Conference Play-In Game 2.
+— BKN—Grizzlies-Trail Blazers.
 (If necessary) Game begins 4:30 p.m.
 By Basketball Writer Brian Mahoney.

 Monday